TheProfessorofCoding/kotlin-web-site/docs/topics/getting-started.md

 <tab title="Backend app">

-Here is how you can take the first steps in developing Kotlin server-side applications.
+Here is how you can take the first steps in developing Kotlin server-sided applications.

 1. **Install the [latest version of IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).**